Originally published on Pulse, December 2016.

 Now Milan protects and nurtures the creative endeavours and employment of a whole city, programming the ‘content’ of Amsterdam after dark to create a healthy and balanced flow of both ideas and human traffic.
 “The cultural value [of this industry] is actually much stronger and more important than the economic side of it,” he adds.

 Mirik speaks at EMC

-His answer is pretty clear - and first and foremost, it requires unity.
+His answer is pretty clear: first and foremost, it requires unity.
 “It's really easy to pick on nightlife operators because they're not unified.
-If you want to change something in bottle distribution for alcohol, you immediately have like twenty associations on the doorstep of city hall or state government trying to change it.
-Nightlife in Sydney has to unify in this way - because right now you aren’t.”
+If you want to change something in bottle distribution for alcohol, you immediately have twenty associations on the doorstep of city hall or state government trying to change it.
+Nightlife in Sydney has to be unified in this way – because right now you aren’t.”

 “I think KSO and what Tyson and those guys have been doing is really amazing,” Milan acknowledges, “but you should not be looking at him and saying, 'Tyson you have to do this!' you should be saying, ‘Tyson, what do you need?’
 What he's done is really amazing but he can't do it without any financial support.
 Entrepreneurs and festival promoters should be much more open minded to think about what is needed for the entire city and come away from what their personal needs are.”

 Milan has seen similar struggles in enough cities to know that lockouts are not the only problem, merely a symptom of the government’s lack of understanding and appreciation of night culture.
 On the other side of the world London faces the same issues: no lockouts in sight but venue after venue closing in the face of noise complaints, licensing hurdles and unchecked gentrification.
 Over in the States there are countless arrests at festivals, and in the wake of the horrific Oakland warehouse fire, blanket crackdowns on warehouse parties, instead of infrastructure support.